the-technat/the-technat/content/posts/arch.md

 So this guide is mostly for myself, but maybe someone finds it helpful too.
 Let me know if it was a help for you.

+## To Do

+Linux is always broken, so are some things in my system I like to mention here:

+- Gnome Keyring should be unlocked using the Yubikey automatically

 ## Boot Medium

 On a Linux Machine with a usb stick plugged in and internet access these commands will turn your usb stick `/dev/sdx` into a bootable Arch Linux medium: